ProtoxiDe22/DevSoccer/README.md

 # Notes
 this sections contains a set of rules and clarification which are not included in the Instructions section

-### Positions
+### Initial positions
-At the beginning of the game, the function init() is called one time for each instance of your player. it should return an array with an X and an Y coordinates which should be a valid starting position for that team. all the positions should be inside the playing field, so both the coordinates will have to be greater than 0, and smaller than the maximum size for that axis. team0 should begin in the left side of the field, so the the X coordinate should comply with `x<MAXX/2`, on the other hand, the team1 starting X coordinate should be `x>MAXX` because they start on the right side of the field.
+At the beginning of the game, the function init() is called one time for each instance of your player. it should return an array with an X and an Y coordinates which should be a valid starting position for that team.
+All the positions should be inside the playing field, so both the coordinates will have to be greater than 0, and smaller than the maximum size for that axis.
+Team0 should begin in the left side of the field, so the the X coordinate should comply with `x<MAXX/2`, on the other hand, the team1 starting X coordinate should be `x>MAXX` because they start on the right side of the field.
 Please always make sure that your Prototype is able to return correct positions for both sides, otherwise, when someone tries to challenge your AI and uses your file on the other team, the match could not start.

 ### Oblique speed
-right now there's no check on the actual speed the players are at. they can simply move up to `MAXSPEED` on the x axis and up to `MAXSPEED`on the Y axis in the same frame. that means that moving at full speed in oblique direction is actually faster than going full speed while only moving on an axis. this will be probably fixed sooner or later. the same as above applies to the ball, with `MAXBALLSPEED`
+right now there's no check on the actual speed the players are at. they can simply move up to `MAXSPEED` on the x axis and up to `MAXSPEED`on the Y axis in the same frame. that means that moving at full speed in oblique direction is actually faster than going full speed while only moving on an axis. this will be probably fixed sooner or later.
+The same as above applies to the ball, with `MAXBALLSPEED`

 # Conclusion
 I hope you will have fun with DevSoccer.
 If this has somewhat popularity, i might add something where to share AIs. in the meantime, if you made an AI for DevSoccer i would be pretty happy if you shared it with me.